-Maximum

-Height:

-determined by

-height of

-window.
+Maximum Height: determined by height of window.
+Location/Number: Only allowed in ground floor or 2nd floor windows.

 Table 7.
 Canby Industrial Area Overlay Zone (I-O)

 A. Use on site: all uses in the M-1 zone or M-2 zone.